Tina Turner: Career resurgence and superstardom: 1983–2000

 In 1990, Turner embarked on her Foreign Affair European Tour, which drew in nearly four million spectators—breaking the record for a European tour that was previously set by the Rolling Stones.
 In October 1991 Turner released her first greatest hits compilation Simply the Best, which sold seven million copies worldwide.
 The album is her biggest seller in the UK, where it is certified 8× Platinum with more than two million copies sold.

-Private Dancer was the beginning of my success in England and basically Europe has been very supportive of my music. ...
-[I am] not as big as Madonna [in the United States].
-I'm as big as Madonna in Europe.
-I'm as big as, in some places [in Europe], as the Rolling Stones [sic].